yuri-val/auto-pr-description-action/README.md

-# Auto-generate PR Description Action
+# 🤖 Auto-generate PR Description Action: Supercharge Your Pull Requests!

-This GitHub Action automatically generates pull request descriptions using OpenAI when a PR is created or updated.
+This GitHub Action leverages OpenAI's cutting-edge language models to automatically craft detailed, insightful pull request descriptions.
+Say goodbye to vague PR summaries and hello to clear, concise, and context-rich descriptions that enhance your team's collaboration and code review process.

 ## 🚀 Features